marionvdw21/FBA_for_drug_target_identification/README.md

 ## **Prerequisite and Installation**

 ## **Usage**

+Using metabolic modeling for drug target prediction requires :
+1) Adapting and validating a model from a generic model
+2) Using this model to attemps drug target prediction.

+Hence, the scripts are divided into two folders, which can be used separately.

 ### Make the model
 This folder is used to make and validate a metabolic model, starting from a generic model such as Recon models.
 The 'mainModel.py' script is the main script which calls the other functions in order to go from a generic model to a model adapted to a specific cell line.